 The most rudimentary option was just to put the information out there.
 This approach materialized into the Camp Multimedia CDs, which are still available on this website.
 The first was the 2001 Q-ball CD, a simple audio CD of digital versions of the tapes Q-ball made in 1985.
 This was followed by the Parnell CD, created in 2002.
 The Parnell Multimedia CD was more interactive and put out photos and interviews and was followed by the Stahman CD, the Craig CD, and finally the two-disc Boxwell CD.
 We made a Q-ball Multimedia CD in 2005 and finally our most popular audio CD, the Songs of Boxwell in 2006.

 The more complex option was trying to create an actual history of Boxwell.
 This was what is today VirtualBoxwell.org.
-Former Stahlman staffer Chris Davis was recruited to build the website and a working version was put on the web.
+Former Stahlman staffer Chris Davis was recruited to build the website and a working version was put on the web, going live in July 2001.
 For various reasons, Chris couldn’t finish the project, so a non-Boxwell staff member, Michael Eades, was given the project and the second version of Virtual Boxwell went live in 2002.

 This was first attempt to create something resembling a comprehensive history of Boxwell.
 It was by no means complete, but it told more of the story than any other one place had yet accomplished.
 It included current information on the camps, as well as historical information in the Virtual Museum section.
 Using the Staff News section, it also tried to maintain some of the roots of the Boxwell News network.